Damianov, Krassimir

 Synopsis of the novel Diary of a Butterfly by Krassimir Damianov

-Diary of a Butterfly is a novel about the loves, adventures and misfortunes of a young writer from the former East Bloc, who discovered the world, literature and passion during a short stay in Havana with his parents before the fall of the Berlin Wall.
+Diary of a Butterfly is a novel about the loves, adventures and misfortunes of a young writer from the former East Bloc, who discovers the world, literature and passion during a short stay in Havana with his parents before the fall of the Berlin Wall.
 The novel takes the form of letters written to his first love, a Cuban girl, who subsequently emigrates to the US and whom he finds in New York after thirty-three years of forced separation.
 The unusual love triangle between her, him and his future wife is set against the backdrop of international events from the 1970s behind the Iron Curtain of real socialism, from which the main character attempts to escape – unsuccessfully and at all costs.

 Filled with adventures, hitchhiking and presumptions, Diary of a Butterfly is on the surface a nostalgic memoir of the socialist Belle Époque, whose sensory intensity may seem enviable on first glance to today’s computer-addicted youth.
 Yet the question of whether the frivolous expressions of resistance made by intellectuals of the previous generation did not actually end up serving regimes around the world in exchange for fleeting moments of illusory freedom is still worth asking today.
 This is the idea behind the novel’s title, a reference to Chaos Theory and the “Butterfly Effect”: small sins and compromises lead to unforeseeable consequences.